 And that is exactly what this article is going to do.
-It will layout out everything you need to know about nutrition and teenage mental health.
-Teenagers rarely eat right and you need to know exactly how it is affecting them so you can help your teen make the right changes in his or her life.
+It will lay out everything you need to know about nutrition and teenage mental health.
+Teenagers rarely eat right, and you need to know exactly how it is affecting them, so you can help your teen make the right changes in his or her life.

 Declining Cognitive Function

 You’ve likely heard plenty of talk in the past about omega-3 fatty acids.
 People are boasting about this substance, and it is on nearly every talk show, news report, or Internet health site.
 Well, you might not know that it can be a big contributor to mental health as well.